State guide

 Savannah to Charleston

-Use this when the state begins as a Lowcountry approach and Charleston is the payoff.
+Use Savannah to Charleston when the state begins as a Lowcountry approach and Charleston is the payoff.

 Northern continuation